Timely Contract® - Real Property, Real Solutions® - logo

 Water rights are generally gained by diverting water from a natural source to a beneficial use.
 If there is a well on your prospective parcel, you will need to contact DOE for the well driller’s information.
 Vacant parcels not served by an existing diversion will likely have no water rights, so don’t look for or expect them.

-Be sure to account for unique needs for your planned use, such as accommodations for individuals with disabilities or considerations for public school education.
+Be sure to account for diverse needs for your planned use, such as physical accommodations for individuals with disabilities or assessment of public school education.

 Timely Contract Solutions